 At the time Lutheran Service Book was being planned, the Lectionary Committee acknowledge a small but loyal following for the historic liturgy.
 In reality there is increasing interest in the older historic (one-year) lectionary.
 For the first time since The Lutheran Hymnal, there is again support for the historic lectionary, with a separate LSB One-Year Lectionary book being published.

-Subsequent to the posting of this article I was contacted by the Rev. Alexander Ring.
-Much of the article is a condensaton and gloss of his paper The Path of Understanding:The Development of Lectionaries and their use in the Lutheran Church, presented to the Evangelical Lutheran Synod General Pastoral Conference, Bloomington, MN, January 68, 1998.
+In preparing this post, I learned much from the paper, The Path of Understanding:The Development of Lectionaries and their use in the Lutheran Church, presented to the Evangelical Lutheran Synod General Pastoral Conference, Bloomington, MN, January 68, 1998, by Rev. Alexander Ring.
 It was later published in Lutheran Synod Quarterly, Vol 38, #2, 90–124.
-This version is now posted with Rev. Ring’s knowledge and consent.
+Substantial portions of this post are condensation and gloss of his work, and appears here with Rev. Ring’s knowledge and consent.